-- EXPRESS KEY This feature allows you to configure a single key (or mouse click) to send multiple key combinations, or to create more useful shortcut keys This is useful in gaming or when using applications which have a complex set of keyboard shortcuts. - LAUNCH APP This simply assigns single keys (or mouse clicks) to launch any program's or application's executable file. - EXPRESS TEXT With this you can assign single keys (or mouse clicks) to send commonly used strings of text. - DISABLE Use this function to disable any keyboard keys or mouse buttons. - STATISTICS Use this to quickly record keys in use in any application, and to disable unused keys.
+- EXPRESS KEY This feature allows you to configure a single key to send multiple key combinations or to create more useful shortcut keys.
+This is useful in gaming or when using applications which have a complex set of keyboard shortcuts. - LAUNCH APP This simply assigns single keys to launch any program's or application's executable file. - EXPRESS TEXT With this you can assign single keys to send commonly used strings of text. - DISABLE Use this function to disable any keyboard keys. - STATISTICS Use this to quickly record keys in use in any application, and to disable unused keys.